by Thomas Poell and Kaouthar Darmoni

 Thomas Poell is Assistant Professor of New Media and Digital Culture at the University of Amsterdam.
 He studied political science and philosophy and in 2007 defended his doctoral dissertation on the Dutch revolutionary period around 1800.
 Currently he is publishing on social media as platforms of alternative journalism, as well as on the relationship between these media and the larger media landscape.
 Moreover, he is working on Twitter as a multilingual space and related questions of representation.

-Kaouthar Darmoni is Lecturer and Researcher at the Department of Media Studies, University of Amsterdam.
-She studied media and communication and holds a doctoral degree on Tunisian-Arab cinema and gender (The Sorbonne, University of California at Berkeley).
-Mrs. Darmoni is currently working on media and Arab R-Evolutions related to gender and women’s emancipation.
-She is also an international consultant-trainer in the field of women’s empowerment and leadership (corporate and artistic fields).
+Dr. Kaouthar Darmoni is Assistant Professor at the Department of Media Studies, University of Amsterdam.
+She studied literature, media and gender and holds a doctoral degree on Tunisian cinema (University Sorbonne-Paris 3, Lumieres-Lyon 2).
+Mrs. Darmoni is currently working on Media and Arab R-Evolutions related to gender and women’s emancipation.
+She is also a motivational speaker and international consultant in the field of Women’s Empowerment and Feminine Leadership.